kgrid-objects/cpic-collection/docs/readme.md

    }
    ```

-   Output for drug list table:
+   Output for drug list table (the ARK identifiers in use all begin with /99999/):

    ```json
     {